The World's First Selective-Dose Pharmaceutical Grade Medicinal Plants Inhaler

 Accurately enter the therapeutic window and seamlessly maintain it.

-James Amihood is Syqe’s General Manager.
+James Amihood is Syqe’s Chief Business Officer responsible for Business Development and Strategy.
 A South African by birth, James has 25 years of management experience, holding senior positions at global, Nasdaq-traded healthcare companies, managing subsidiaries and heading Business Development.
 James holds an MBA, B.Sc. in Chemistry, and a B.Sc. in industrial engineering.

 Revital Rodovsky is Syqe’s CFO.
 With almost 15 years’ executive experience, Revital served as CFO for a number of tech companies in the medical device and communication spaces, successfully leading a string of mergers and acquisitions.
 Revital holds a certified public accountant diploma and a BA in Business Management.